 To comply with FCC RF exposure compliance requirements, this grant is applicable to only Mobile Configurations.
-The antennas used for this transmitter must be installed to provide a separation distance of at least 46 cm from all persons and must not be colocated or operating in conjunction with any other antenna or transmitter.
+The antennas used for this transmitter must be installed to provide a separation distance of at least 46cm from all persons and must not be colocated or operating in conjunction with any other antenna or transmitter.

-- FCC regulations restrict the operation of this device to indoor use only. - The operation of this device is prohibited on oil platforms, cars, trains, boats, and aircraft, except that operation of this device is permitted in large aircraft while flying above 10,000 feet in the 5.925-6.425 GHz band. - Operation of transmitters in the 5.925-7.125 GHz band is prohibited for control of or communications with unmanned aircraft systems.
+- FCC regulations restrict the operation of this device to indoor use only. - The operation of this device is prohibited on oil platforms, cars, trains, boats, and aircraft, except that operation of this device is permitted in the 5.925-6.425 GHz bands in large aircraft while flying above 10,000 feet.. - Operation of transmitters in the 5.925-7.125 GHz band is prohibited for control of or communications with unmanned aircraft systems.